Two Factor Authentication

 The steps to configure, send and verify a code are the following:

-Request and Send the code (via SMS or Email) to your customers
+• Request and Send the code (via SMS, Email or WhatsApp) to your customers

 Creating Code Generator

 Code Generator is a security feature for your Application used with two-factor authentication.
-You can add an authentication factor linked to a channel (SMS or Email for example).
-When a user signs up or logs into your application a numeric code is sent to their mobile device either via SMS, email or push notification or through an authentication app.
+You can add an authentication factor linked to a channel (SMS, Email or WhatsApp).
+When a user signs up or logs into your application a numeric code is sent to their mobile device either via SMS, Email or WhatsApp through an authentication app.
 For this reason, the first step is to create the code generator and configure the code that will be sent to the user.

 At this point, you need to define the code length, the expiration time of the code, the delivery channel in which the code will be sent and the message body with the code placeholder that is sent to the end user.